How to Manage Teeth Sensitivity after Fillings

 When an individual experiences dental caries or tooth cavity in layman’s term, the most recommended dental treatment is filling.
 This procedure is effective and safe.
 However, there are instances when teeth sensitivity happens afterward.

 Cases when you might feel teeth sensitivity after fillings vary; but mostly it’s normal and temporary.
 But that doesn’t mean it can be ignored.
-Calling a dentist is strongly advised if the discomfort leads to severe pain or is accompanied with other manifestations such as redness, swelling or fever.
+Calling a Campbelltown dentist at Available Dental Care is strongly advised if the discomfort leads to severe pain or is accompanied with other manifestations such as redness, swelling or fever.

 What to Expect after a Filling